-The chair of NCGC discusses the individual assessments and overall Board effectiveness with each trustee.
-The Board chairman conducts the same process for the NCGC chair.
+The chair of the Nominating Committee discusses the individual assessments and overall Board effectiveness with each trustee.
+The Board chairman conducts the same process for the Nominating Committee chair.

 Results Summary and Action Taken

 Results of the assessments are provided to and discussed by the full Board.
 Identified issues are addressed with changes incorporated into Board policies and governance as needed.